Domestic Violence Education for Kentucky Nurses

 - Being followed or spied on

 - Having the stalker show up at places without a legitimate reason

 - Having the stalker wait at places for the victim

 - Having information or rumors about the victim posted on the Internet, in a public place, or by word of mouth

-Although these acts individually may not be criminal, collectively and repetitively they may cause a victim to fear for his or her safety or the safety of a family member.
+Although these acts individually may not be criminal, collectively and repetitively they may cause a victim to fear for their safety or the safety of a family member.

-KRS 508.130 defines stalking as engaging in an intentional course of conduct which:
+In Kentucky, KRS 508.130 defines stalking as engaging in an intentional course of conduct that: